GSA-TTS/identity-dev-docs/_pages/oidc.md

 * **phone_verified** (boolean)
   Whether the phone number has been verified.
 Currently, login.gov only supports verified phones.
-  Requires the `phone` scope and an LOA 3 account.
+  Requires the `phone` scope and an IAL2 account.

 Here's an example response: